Why we Love It: in the heart of the park just across from the Presidio Officers' Club (and not far from the Presidio Visitor Center)

 This picnic area features four large tables with a commanding view of the

-Pershing Square is located at the corner of Moraga and Arguello, where an active archaeology dig happens every year from May through October.
-Come watch archaeologists work to uncover the original Spanish Colonial fort built here beginning in 1776.
+Pershing Square is located where an active archaeology dig happens every year from April through October.
+Come watch archaeologists uncover the original Spanish Colonial fort built here beginning in 1776.
 Be sure to check out the original adobe walls of that first Spanish fort just steps away in the Mesa Room of the

 Presidio Officers' Club.
 You'll find public restrooms there, too.